Pre-requisites click here

 The invitation may ask the participant to forward it on to others who may be interested in participating, however, if tight control is sought over participation this may be omitted (Wherrett, 1999).
-Consideration should also be given whether participants should be drawn solely from the study region, from a wider area (e.g. State), from elsewhere in the nation or from other nations as well.
+Consideration should also be given whether participants should be drawn solely from the survey region, from a wider area (e.g. State), from elsewhere in the nation or from other nations as well.
 The instructions regarding distribution should be clear on this matter.

 Following is the format of the Lake District survey.